slowernews/notebook/on-cooking.md

 #### Home oven pizza recipe

-- 250ml (yes ml) of flour (type 55 or 65) without self raising.
+- 250ml (yes ml) of flour.
+Prefer type 65 and specially without self raising - You'll use live ferment.
 - 100ml of tepid water.
+Prefer tepid water (~ 35 C) for a good environment for live ferment.
 - full coffee spoon of salt.
 - 5 grams of live ferment.

+How to make it: Mix the tepid water with the ferment and salt in a bowl. only then pour the flour using a sieve (you don't want to crete a cement).
+Mix.
+Reserve it a hot place and wait 4 hours or more.

+How to bake it: Home oven with maximum temperature.
+Bake it near the oven bottom until half cooked.
+Take it out and put toppings.
+Finish baking it in middle of the oven.

+Results: Not restaurant quality but better that frozen pizza by far.

 ## Level up